 This is why cryptocurrencies like Bitcoin depends on the features of blockchain technology.
 Using a block of hashes in an interdependent sequence replaces the need for a trusted third party.
 However, by using blockchain, a publicly published list of transactions functions as the guarantor.
 This is done through the public system of participation that represents a vouchsafe for its own authenticity.
 Or more correctly, this guarantee happens by virtue of the individual networks of the established blockchain.

 So in this sense, a blockchain like Bitcoin, is self-guaranteeing, because there are multiple networks continuously approving the transactions.
-Then the currency can be used successfully in a transaction and/or exchange of goods.
-The Bitcoin blockchain is thus a public ledger that is composed of blocks which have been successfully hashed and thus added to the list of transactions that have been mutually approved by independent networks.
+The Bitcoin blockchain is thus a public ledger composed of data blocks.
+These digital blocks have been successfully hashed and are now a perminant part of the list of transactions.
+All transactions on the ledger have been mutually approved by independent networks.

 What is Hash and Hashing?